-The UK’s electric vehicle rapid charging network will be required to have a 99% reliability rate under new laws coming in later this year.
+The UK’s electric vehicle rapid charging network will be required to have a 99% reliability rate and offer real-time status updates under new laws set to be introduced in the coming months.

-This, ministers hope, will eradicate range anxiety and create a “world-class” charging grid.
-The legislation also includes a £1.6 billion investment in 300,000 new charge points across the country, which, it says, would be five times as many traditional fuel pumps currently in operation.
+When the legislation was announced in 2022, the government also confirmed a £1.6 billion investment in 300,000 new charge points across the country, which, the government says, would be five times as many traditional fuel pumps currently in operation.
 These will be operational by 2030 and spread across the country, it promises.